salsify/ruby-exclaim/README.md

 The needs of your domain determine the mix of components to implement.

 By implementing more complex components, including ones that accept nested child components, you prepare the building blocks to specify a full UI.
-Then this library will parse the JSON representing an arbitrary UI composed of those component references, and call your implementations to render it.
+Then, this library will accept JSON values representing arbitrary UIs composed of those component references, and call your implementations to render them.

 ### Design Goals